jundalisay/superb/content/en/research/smith/wealth-of-nations/book-4/chapter-5b.md

 The money price of all other rude produce must bear a certain proportion to the money price of wheat.
     Though this proportion is different in different periods of improvement.

-For example, the money price of wheat regulates the money price of=
+For example, the money price of wheat regulates the money price of:
-    grass and hay,
+- grass and hay,
-    meat,
+- meat,
-    horses,
+- horses,
-        the maintenance of horses
+  - the maintenance of horses
-    land carriage, and
+- land carriage, and
-    most of the inland commerce of the country.
+- most of the inland commerce of the country.

 {{< s v="14" >}} By regulating the money price of all other rude produce of land, the money price of wheat regulates the materials of almost all manufactures.